Poll: Independents Move In Favor Of Impeachment Inquiry; GOP Stays Firmly Against

 Biden, the Ukraine controversy and who impeachment could help or hurt

-President Trump has continued to accuse former Vice President Joe Biden and his son Hunter of wrongdoing in Ukraine, though evidence does not support those claims.
+Trump has continued to accuse former Vice President Joe Biden and his son Hunter of wrongdoing in Ukraine, though evidence does not support those claims.
 Trump has pointed to the Bidens' "corruption" amid accusations of his own wrongdoing in dealing with the country.

 Most people, by a 50%-28% margin, think that effort will hurt Biden.
 His favorability rating has ticked down slightly from 44% in September to 41% now — within the poll's margin of error.

-The controversy has not hurt Biden with Democrats, but there's been a slight eroding with independents and Republicans.
+The controversy has not hurt Biden with Democrats, but there has been a slight eroding with independents and Republicans.
 In September, Biden had a 72%/20% positive rating from Democrats, and now, it's a near-identical 71%/19%.

 Among independents, though, it went from 43%/48% positive to 39%/46%; and among Republicans, it was 21%/72% positive in September and is 16%/74% now.